InvoicePlane/InvoicePlane/CONTRIBUTING.md

 4. Submit the pull request, reference the issue ID in the title and add a meaningful description.

 Please ask questions related to this process if you are unsure.
-Asking before doing anything will save bouth your and our time.
+Asking before doing anything will save both your and our time.

 ---